marcopolo Online payment

 1. Retrieve GooglePay™

-3. Comply to Strong Customer Authentication (SCA)
+3. Comply with Strong Customer Authentication (SCA)

 4. Render Google Pay™ button

-5. Initialise Payment sheet
+5. Initialise the Payment

-6. Get payment token
+6. Get the payment token

-7. Send payment token
+7. Send the payment token

 • Because you use us to decrypt sensitive payment information, Google uses the following type of tokenization: PAYMENT_GATEWAY.
 We will explain the how-to in the following steps.